Panchamrit holds a special place in every Hindu woship form, ritual and practices.

 Significance of Panchamrit

 Panchamrit is also used during ‘Abhishek’, which is a process of bathing deity idols with this holy mixture.
-Unlike in Krishna Janamashtami, Laddugopalji is offered bath with milk, curd, ghee, sugar and Honey.
+Unlike in Krishna Janamashtami, Laddu gopalji is offered bath with milk, curd, ghee, sugar and Honey.

-Ingredients of Panchamrit
+Ingredients in Panchamrit

 Milk